ashishsnaik/CarND-Extended-Kalman-Filter-P5/README.md

 ### **LIDAR Vs. RADAR Performance**
 ---
-I also ran a quick performance comparision with using only LIDAR and only RADAR measurements on both the datasets.
+I also ran a quick performance comparision with using only lidar and only radar measurements on both the datasets.
 Below are the simulation outputs and RMSEs:

 **Simulator Output - Dataset #1**